 Furthermore, celebrated Ghanaian artist El Anatusi has adorned the facade of Burlington House – the Royal Academy’s premises – with one of his largest ever wall-hanging sculptures.
 Created exclusively for the exhibition, ‘TSIATSIA – searching for connection’ is constructed from bottle-tops, roofing sheets and other materials, and stretches an incredible 23 metres across and 15 metres high.

-Exhibition entry costs £10 and Burlington House is easily accessible from most central London hotels and landmarks.
+Exhibition entry costs £10 and Burlington House is easily accessible from most The Montcalm Hotels London and landmarks.
 Those travelling on the tube should head towards the Piccadilly Circus or Green Park stations.